Leila (name)

-In Hebrew and

-Arabic the word Leila or Laila means "night", "dark" and the name is often given to girls born during the night, signifying "daughter of the night".
+Leila comes from the Arabic word layl (لَيْل), which means "night", or "dark".
+The name is often given to girls born during the night, signifying "daughter of the night".

 The story of Qays and Layla or Layla and Majnun is based on the romantic poems of Qais Ibn Al-Mulawwah (قيس بن الملوح) in 7th century Arabia, who was nicknamed Majnoon Layla (مجنون ليلى), Arabic for "madly in love with Layla", referring to his cousin Layla Al-Amiriah (ليلى العامرية).
 His poems are considered the paragon of unrequited chaste love.
 They later became a popular romance in medieval Iran, and use of the name spread accordingly.
-The name gained popularity further afield in the Persianate world, amongst Turkic peoples and in the Balkans and India.
+The name gained popularity further afield in the Persianate world such as Iran and Pakistan also amongst Turkic peoples and in the Balkans and India.

+The Indian name is "Leela" or "Lila" And is of Sanskrit origin and related to Hindu religion and philosophy.
+The name in Sanskrit translates to "play or divine play".
+It can also mean " act of God".
+Leela is also associted With Hindu goddess Durga.
+The concept of 'Leela' is rooted in Hindu philosophy and cosmology.
+The most famous example is 'Ramleela' related to Lord Ram and 'Rasleela' related to Lord Krishna.
+Leela although similar sounding to Layla or Leila have no connection to the names and it's origin.
+Leela/Lila is of Sanskrit origin Indian name and Leila is of Arabic origin.
+The Word "Leela" and "Leila" have different origins, meanings and cultural significance, though they are phonetically similar.

-In the Nordic countries, Laila or Lajla is derived from the Sami name Láilá, the Sami variant of Helga which means "holy".
+In the Nordic countries Laila or Lajla is derived from the Sami name Láilá, the Sami variant of Helga which means "holy".